-We suggest one to two semesters of social or behavioral science courses, particularly for students taking the MCAT, as that exam includes a section on psychological and social foundations of behavior.
+We suggest one to two semesters of social or behavioral science courses, particularly for students taking the MCAT, as that exam includes a section on psychological and social foundations of behavior which covers content from introductory sociology and psychology courses.
 In addition to social or behavioral science courses, students may also take humanities courses related to health, science, and medicine.
 The list provided below is non-exhaustive and should be used as a starting point-prehealth students are encouraged to investigate course offerings in a range of social science and humanities departments to find courses that fit their interests!